Now more than ever, Melburnians value having access to open space.

-The Victorian Government has already invested more than $230 million to create and improve open spaces across the city.
+The Victorian Government has already invested more than $230 million – including as part of the $154 million Suburban Parks Program – to create and improve open spaces across the city.
 We are identifying additional opportunities for a more connected, immersive and shared open space network across Melbourne, where our waterways, trails and cool, green streets meet local pocket parks, urban parks and bushland.

 Melbourne's open spaces

 Why do we need an open space strategy?

 The need for a strategy was identified as part of Plan Melbourne 2020-2050.

 While Melbourne has a wonderful network of open space, people’s access to quality open space across Melbourne is not equal.
 With population growth, our health challenges, and the impacts of climate change, we know this inequity will only increase unless we act.